-This Unit focuses on multiple facets of the overall professional practice of secondary Arts teachers.
-It will explore and build on the knowledge and experience you gained in the successful completion of EMT552 Foundations of Arts Education and will enable you to critically examine current innovations, theories, practices and pedagogy in an inclusive Arts curriculum specific to your identified Arts area.
-This Unit aims to support you in the development of a philosophy of Arts teaching that demonstrates a consistency of approach across pedagogy, curriculum and assessment.
+This unit focuses on multiple facets of the overall professional practice of secondary Arts teachers.
+It will explore and build on the knowledge and experience you gained in the successful completion of EMT552 and will enable you to critically examine current innovations, theories, practices and pedagogy in an inclusive Arts curriculum specific to your identified Arts area.
+This unit aims to support you in the development of a philosophy of Arts teaching that demonstrates a consistency of approach across pedagogy, curriculum and assessment.
 There is a strong emphasis on the practical aspect of curriculum design, authentic assessment and the linking of theory to practice.

 |Unit name||Arts Pedagogy|